maurobio/acacia/README.md

 Please send bug reports, suggestions, and comments to the author.

-For more information, please visit the Acacia website at http://sites.google.com/site/acaciadb
+For more information, please visit the Acacia website at http://biotupe.org/acaciadb

 License
 -------

 This software is distributed under the terms of the GNU General Public License, version 3 (GPL3).

+## Citation

+Please cite ACACIA if you use it in publications.
+The citation is:

+Cavalcanti, M. J. (2023) ACACIA: a generic conceptual schema for taxonomic databases.
+Tropical Diversity 3(1): 1-6. doi:10.5281/zenodo.10911800. [[PDF](http://tropicaldiversity.org/site/index.php/td/article/view/18/25)]